kylejbrk/SimpleCSV/README.md

 You will need a table in your database named TableNamesList.
 View the script.sql in the ExampleDB folder to get a better understanding of how it works.
 This table will fill the list for which tables can be imported to.

 You will also need to setup your project settings to include your database connection strings and Dev password.

+# Dev Mode
+Dev Mode can be accessed by right clicking the icon in the top left corner.
+This will propmt for the password in the project settings.
+Once entered, the connection string will change to one specified again in the project settings.